I love our kitchen now, but when we first bought this house, the layout just did not work for us. This is what it looked like before:

 I keep my stand mixer in the last cabinet in the peninsula and having that outlet there is so nice.

 The other outlet is where we plug in our Amazon Echo.
 I honestly and completely believe this is one of the greatest inventions ever and I can’t envision my kitchen without it.
 I literally talk to Alexa all the time.
 We are BFFs.
 She reads me my kindle books while I cook.
 We listen to Prime Music.
-She tells me how many tablespoons are in 3/4 cups when I need to half a recipe.
+She tells me how many tablespoons are in 3/4 cups when I need to halve a recipe.
 I can even tell her to turn on and off the lights without ever needing to touch a light switch with my food-covered fingers.
 If you don’t use Alexa yet, you REALLY need to give it a try.
 You can also get an Echo Dot, which does everything that the Echo does, for under $50!
 Seriously.
-But now I’m off in a tangent…
+But now I’m off on a tangent…

 We also added a kitchen cart for a little extra storage of the things we use most often.
 It’s incredibly useful and perfect for the little corner it’s tucked into.
 It’s a super light-weight cart that rolls for easy movement.
 The top and bottom baskets are even removable so I can easily take them from place to place as needed.